anteCedens/CI-MS4-ecommerce-site/README.md

 to the right) because that was space planned for a product description - a short passage about the book taken from Amazon ("language" is to be scrapped in the models for instance, and "description" is to be used instead).

+Categories are not developed - there is only 2 test categories, and only one of them (always the same one) is assigined to all the products, which is not really pertinent.

 #### **_Deployment_**

 ##### **_Local Deployment_**